How Do Eating Disorders Develop?

 - Dangerous heart rhythm

-- Reduction in size of heart muscles
+- Reduction in the size of the heart muscles

 - Nerve damage